PackagePages/LaravelPackage.com/docs/05-facades.md

 To learn more about facades and how they work, refer to the excellent [Laravel documentation](https://laravel.com/docs/facades#how-facades-work).

+Practically, it boils down to calling static methods on a Facade, which are "proxied" (redirected) to the non-static methods of an underlying class you have specified.
+This means that you're not actually using static methods.
+An example is discussed below, using a `Calculator` class as an example.

 ## Creating a Facade

 Let’s assume that we provide a `Calculator` class as part of our package and want to make this class available as a facade.